 Marijuana and the Workplace: 7 Things for Illinois Employers to Know

-Learn how the new Illinois law legalizing recreational cannabis will apply to employees in your healthcare practice.
+Learn how the new Illinois law legalizing recreational cannabis applies to employees in your healthcare practice.

-As an employer in Illinois, you may be worried about the new state law passed last month that will legalize recreational use of marijuana.
-The Cannabis Regulation and Tax Act, which was passed by the legislature on May 31, 2019, is expected to be signed by Governor J.B.
+As an employer in Illinois, you may be worried about the new state law legalizing the recreational use of marijuana.
+The Cannabis Regulation and Tax Act, which was passed by the legislature on May 31, 2019, was signed by Governor J.B.
 Pritzker on Tuesday, June 25, 2019.

 Here are seven things you need to know about the new law.

-If you’re employee handbook doesn’t say anything about marjiuana, you can breathe a sigh of relief.
-The law does not take effect until January 1, 2020, so you still have time to revise your policies and — more importantly — train your managers and supervisors on how to address issues related to marijuana and the workplace.
+If your employee handbook doesn’t say anything about marijuana, it’s out of date.
+Make it a priority to revise your policies and— more importantly— train your managers and supervisors on how to address issues related to marijuana and the workplace.

-2. You can no longer discriminate against employees who use cannabis off-duty
+2. You cannot discriminate against employees who use cannabis off-duty

-3. You can still prohibit use of marijuana in the workplace
+3. You can still prohibit the use of marijuana in the workplace

-Just because recreational marijuana is being legalized in Illinois, doesn’t mean that you have to look the other way if your employees want to enjoy some “special brownies” at lunch or smoke a joint on their break.
-Section 10-50(a) of the Act explicitly allows employers to have a zero- tolerance policy for cannabis in the workplace.
+That recreational marijuana will be legalized in Illinois doesn’t mean that you have to look the other way if your employees want to enjoy some “special brownies” at lunch or smoke a joint on their break.
+Section 10-50(a) of the Act explicitly allows employers to have a zero-tolerance policy for cannabis in the workplace.
 Here’s what the statute says:

 4. You can also prohibit employees who are “on-call” from using marijuana